Hair Salon Loyalty Programme: Rebook 70% of Clients

 The hair salon industry has a retention problem: 65% of first-time clients never return.

 But this isn’t about service quality.
-It’s about the 6-10 week gap between visits - long enough for clients to forget, get distracted, or find somewhere new.
+It’s about the 6-10 week gap between visits, long enough for clients to forget, get distracted, or find a new hairdresser.

 - Achievable rewards in 6-8 visits (not 10+)